 - a.
 A comprehensive city and district development plan which guides development in all sectors to incorporate disaster risks and not promote development action which exacerbates disaster and climate risks. - b.
-Infrastructure projects to avail opportunities for achieving human development goals such as poverty reduction, livelihood diversification and gender equity.
+Infrastructure projects to avail opportunities for achieving HD goals such as poverty reduction, livelihood diversification, and gender equity. - c.
+Plans and programmes for improving mobility and energy access, and urban and rural development to choose long-term vulnerability reduction and resilience building over short-term development gains.

-- c.
-Plans and programmes for improving mobility and energy access and urban and rural development to choose long-term vulnerability reduction and resilience building over short-term development gains. - d.
-Programmes for housing, health, water supply and sanitation and waste management to incorporate physical, environmental, economic and governance risks. - e.
+- d.
+Programmes for housing, health, water supply and sanitation, and waste management to incorporate physical, environmental, economic, and governance risks. - e.
 City and district spatial plans to adhere to regulations for land-use planning and zoning. - f.
 City and district level enforcement of industrial standards for optimal resource consumption and building codes for hazard resilience and low energy requirements. - g.
-City plans for climate change to utilise DRR tools, identify vulnerable groups, assets and economic sectors, and seek local knowledge for designing and implementing climate adaptation interventions. - h.
-District disaster management plans to incorporate the basic tenets of integrated disaster risk reduction, seek alignment with national and state-level disaster management plans, and incorporate locally relevant, traditional methods for disaster preparedness and mitigation.
+City plans for CC to utilise DRR tools, identify vulnerable groups, assets and economic sectors, and seek local knowledge for designing and implementing climate adaptation interventions. - h.
+DDMPs to incorporate the basic tenets of integrated DRR, seek alignment with national- and state-level DM plans, and incorporate locally relevant, traditional methods for disaster preparedness and mitigation.

-Figure 3 captures climate and disaster risk policy responses and strategies which can bring about a reduction in vulnerability to risks as well as poverty, by adopting a human development approach and drawing on key linkages between development planning, CC adaptation and DRR practice areas.
+Figure 3 captures climate and disaster risk policy responses and strategies which can bring about a reduction in vulnerability to risks as well as poverty, by adopting a HD approach and drawing on key linkages between development planning, CCA, and DRR practice areas.

-Figure 3: An integrated framing of development planning, climate change adaptation and disaster risk reduction, using a human development lens (Adapted from the UNDP-IIHS Joint Programme Inception Report)
+Figure 3: An Integrated Framing of Development Planning, Climate Change Adaptation and Disaster Risk Reduction, Using a Human Development Lens

+Source: Adapted from the UNDP-IIHS Joint Programme Inception Report

-5. New sites for integrated interventions
+7. New Sites for Integrated Interventions

-Seven sites for integration of CC and DRR policies and plans towards improved human development are proposed in this paper, and are broadly clustered around the following themes:
+Seven sites for integration of CC and DRR policies and plans towards improved HD are proposed in this paper, and are broadly clustered around the following themes:

 - Vulnerability reduction and exposure modification

 - Livelihood protection and diversification

-- · Enabling mechanisms
+- Enabling mechanisms

-5.1 Vulnerability reduction and exposure modification
+7.1 Vulnerability Reduction and Exposure Modification

-Tools developed within DRR such as risk monitoring and vulnerability assessments of local communities are increasingly relevant for climate change adaptation and climate risk preparedness.
+Tools developed within DRR such as risk monitoring and vulnerability assessments of local communities are increasingly relevant for CCA and climate risk preparedness.
 Drawing upon local knowledge on past and future climate hazards, risk and vulnerability is a key component of integrated DRR, and resilience planning.
-Based on early warning systems, community and household exposure to risks can be modified through either direct relocation of habitat or redesign of structures.
+Based on early warning systems, community, and household exposure to risks can be modified through either direct relocation of habitat or redesign of structures.

-5.1.1 Mapping risks and vulnerabilities
+7.1.1 Mapping Risks and Vulnerabilities

-Strategies for building resilience at locations which are more prone to extreme weather events or carry high vulnerability at household and individual level need mapping when necessary data is not available, to inform future land-use and disaster mitigation planning.
+Strategies for building resilience at locations which are more prone to extreme weather events or carry high vulnerability at household and individual levels need mapping when necessary data is not available, to inform future land-use and disaster mitigation planning.

-Multi-hazard mapping includes mapping of disasters in the past, both natural and man-made.
-It can also include charting utility failures such as water supply (both demand and supply), sewage system, solid waste management, electricity, transport and telecommunications.
+Multi-hazard mapping includes mapping of disasters in the past, both natural and manmade.
+It can also include charting utility failures such as water supply (both demand and supply), sewage system, solid waste management, electricity, transport, and telecommunications.
 In addition to calculating exposure due to location and geology, vulnerability assessment can attempt at identifying socio-cultural and other vulnerable demography exposed to varying hazards.
-This would cover detailed documentation of various types of critical infrastructure in a district or a city including heritage structures, religious centres, tourist centres, government / semi-government establishments, educational facilities, health facilities and places of mass congregation.
-It would also include mapping of key lifeline infrastructure for transport, power, telecommunications and water.
+This would cover detailed documentation of various types of critical infrastructure in a district or a city including heritage structures, religious centres, tourist centres, government/semi-government establishments, educational facilities, health facilities, and places of mass congregation.
+It would also include mapping of key lifeline infrastructure for transport, power, telecommunications, and water.